fjtcin/osh-2023-labs/lab1/README.md

 sudo mknod null c 1 3
 ```

-Finally, we pack all files in `_install/` directory to a compressed cpio file.
-Go to `_install/` directory and run:
+Finally, we pack all files in `_install` directory to a compressed cpio file.
+Go to `_install` directory and run:

 ```sh
 find . | cpio --quiet -H newc -o | gzip -9 -n > ../initrd.cpio.gz